 19. Make the most of a thin credit file

 A thin credit file is when an individual has little to no credit history, meaning they are unlikely to have a credit score at all.
 People who recently moved to the country or who never make purchases with credit often have a thin credit file.
 Long-term inactivity can also result in a thin credit file.

-If you have a thin credit file, it can be difficult to qualify for an apartment rental, phone plan, or most loans.
+It can be difficult to qualify for an apartment rental, phone plan or most loans if you have a thin credit file.
 However, there are ways to improve your credit.
 For instance, you can get a co-signer on a loan, apply for a credit-builder loan, or get a secured credit card.
 Over time and with good financial habits, your score will go up.

 20. Monitor your bill due dates and set calendar alerts

 If you have a history of late payments, set up automatic payments or reminders on your phone and calendar to help keep you on track.
-Along with this, ask your lender or card issuer when the billing cycle ends.
+Also, ask your lender or card issuer when the billing cycle ends.
 If possible, pay your bills before this date.
 That way, you can avoid paying additional interest or late fees.